Top 7 Challenges in Manual Testing

-Modern delivery practises from Agile to DevOps to Continuous Delivery have changed the way software is being delivered.
-Software releases are made on a daily basis and the testing process should begin as early as the requirements specification and planning phase to keep up.
+Modern delivery practices, from Agile to DevOps to Continuous Delivery, have changed the way software is being delivered.
+Software releases occur on a daily basis, and the testing process should begin as early as the requirements specification and planning phase to keep up.
+But there are always many challenges in manual testing that you would come across before you shorten the testing cycle.

 Table Of Contents

-- 1 Is this release of software in shorter time cycle a boon or a bane?
+- 1 Is this Release of Software in the Shorter Time Cycle a Boon or a Bane?

-- 10 Why is there a retreat to begin Test Automation?
+- 5 Why is there a Retreat to Begin Test Automation?

 Let’s discuss some of the major challenges in manually testing an application: